-Staff also receive advice regarding their personal online activity, use of social networking and electronic communication with pupils, about which there are strict rules, please refer to the staff behaviour (code of conduct) policy.
+Staff also receive advice regarding their personal online activity, use of social networking and electronic communication with pupils, about which there are strict rules.
+WCC guidance 'Policy on Staff/Governor Use of Social Networking and Internet Sites'; model staff behaviour (code of conduct) policy.